microteq/whatsigram_messenger/README.md

 Please note that using the CallMeBot service sending to Whatsapp, is only free for personal use.

-For details, please refer to the [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) website.
+For more details, please refer to the [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) website.

 ### Signal

+- Add the phone number +34 644 52 74 88 into your Phone Contacts.
+(Name it as you wish)
+- In your Signal App, send the message I allow callmebot to send me messages to the new Contact created

+The bot will answer with your personal api key and an URL, you can use to send messages to yoursaelf through CallMeBot.

-For details, please refer to the [CallMeBot](https://www.callmebot.com/blog/free-api-signal-send-messages/) website.
+For more details, please refer to the [CallMeBot](https://www.callmebot.com/blog/free-api-signal-send-messages/) website.

 ### Telegram

-Du kannst versuchen, in deiner Telegram App den Text /start an @CallMeBot_txtbot zu senden und dann auf der CallmeBot Seite eine Testnachricht zu senden.
-Sollte dein Account dann noch nicht für CallMeBot freigegeben sein, dann kannst du dich über desem Link einloggen und CallMeBot damit die Erlaubnis erteilen, dir Nachrichten zu senden.
+Du kannst versuchen, in deiner Telegram App den Text /start an @CallMeBot_txtbot zu senden und dann auf der CallmeBot Seite eine [Testnachricht zu senden](https://www.callmebot.com/blog/telegram-text-messages-from-browser/#google_vignette).
+Sollte dein Account dann noch nicht für CallMeBot freigegeben sein, dann kannst du dich über [desem Link](https://api2.callmebot.com/txt/login.php) einloggen und CallMeBot damit die Erlaubnis erteilen, dir Nachrichten zu senden.

-For details, please refer to the [CallMeBot](https://www.callmebot.com/blog/telegram-text-messages/) website.
+For more details, please refer to the [CallMeBot](https://www.callmebot.com/blog/telegram-text-messages/) website.

 ## Installation